-- Perform a safe stop at designated unloading areas as described in subsection 10.2.1. - Secure the bus by: - > Turning off the ignition switch. - Removing key if leaving driver's compartment. - Have the students remain seated until told to exit. - Position yourself to supervise unloading as required or recommended by your state or local regulations. - Have students exit in orderly fashion. - Observe students as they step from bus to see that all move promptly away from the unloading area. - Walk through the bus and check for hiding/sleeping students and items left by students. - Check all mirrors.
-Make certain no students are returning to the bus.

-- If you cannot account for a student outside the bus and the bus is secure, check around and underneath the bus.

-- When all students are accounted for, prepare to leave by:

-- Closing the door.

-- Fastening safety belt.
+- Perform a safe stop at designated unloading areas as described in subsection 10.2.1.;

+- Secure the bus by:

+- ▲ Turning off the ignition switch; and

+- A Removing key when leaving the driver's compartment: - Have the students remain seated until told to exit; - Position yourself to supervise unloading as required or recommended by Wyoming or local district regulations; - Have students exit in orderly fashion; - Observe students as they step from bus to see that all move promptly away from the unloading area; - Walk through the bus and check for hiding/sleeping students and items left by students; - Check all mirrors.
+Make certain no students are returning to the bus; - If you cannot account for a student outside the bus and the bus is secure, check around and underneath the bus: - When all students are accounted for, prepare to leave by: - ▲ Closing the door; - ▲ Fastening safety belt; - ▲ Starting engine; - ▲ Engaging the transmission; - ▲ Releasing the parking brake; - ▲ Turning off alternating flashing red lights; - ▲ Turning on left turn signal; - ▲ Checking all mirrors again; and - ▲ Allowing congested traffic to disperse;
-- Starting engine.

-- Engaging the transmission.

-- Releasing the parking brake.

-- Turning off alternating flashing red lights.

-- Turning on left turn signal.

-- Checking all mirrors again.

-- > Allowing congested traffic to disperse.

-- When it is safe, pull away from the unloading area.
+• When it is safe, pull away from the unloading area.